Jeffrey Dahmer series: Monster drama renewed for two more instalments by Netflix

 The dreaded American serial killer’s story has stunned and fantasised the audience like one could have never imagined.
 Helmed by Ryan Murphy and Ian Brennan, Netflix has given a green light to two additional chapters of the record-breaking anthology series.
 The Monster is taking the compendium route just like the Indian true crime series – The Indian Predator.
 The two new installments will concentrate on other notorious serial killers who’ve reigned terror through their horrifying acts.

-While true crime dramas and documentaries have been feeding the viewers’ appetites for quite some time now, it will be interesting to see how it is received by the audience at large considering the Jeffrey Dahmer series received a backlash.
-DAHMER got involved in all sorts of controversy after victims’ families showed their displeasure for romanticising a criminal.
-With additional installments in order, it’s hard to gauge that if the true-crime dramas are cathartic or is just minting money out of tragic events.
+While true crime dramas and documentaries have been feeding the viewers’ appetites for quite some time now, it will be interesting to see how season two will be received by the audience considering how the Jeffrey Dahmer series received backlash.
+DAHMER got involved in controversies after victims’ families showed their displeasure for romanticising a criminal.
+With additional seasons in order, it’s hard to gauge that if the true-crime dramas are cathartic or is just minting money out of tragic events.

 Hero and Featured Images: Courtesy IMDb